Seasons and Festivals

 Pictures, Multitude of Saints

-All Saints Day was celebrated in May, just after Pentecost, but in the west around 735AD Pope Gregory III dedicated an oratory in Rome on 1st November "for the relics of the holy apostles and of all saints, martyrs and confessors, of all the just made perfect who are at rest throughout the world".
+All Saints Day was originally celebrated in May, just after the festival of Pentecost, but in the west around 735AD, Pope Gregory III dedicated an oratory* in Rome on 1st November 'for the relics of the holy apostles and of all saints, martyrs and confessors, of all the just made perfect who are at rest throughout the world'.
 As a result, the celebration of All Saints in the west was moved to November 1st, but in the Eastern Orthodox Churches it is still celebrated just after Pentecost.
-(Return to top

 All Souls Day

 On this day, the church remembers all the rest of those who have died but are not considered 'saints' (see All Saints Day above).
-In 998AD, the abbot of Cluny in France designated a 'Feast Day' for remembering and praying for all those who have died, and that celebration has continued to this time as 'All Souls Day'.
-(Return to top)
+In 998AD, the Abbot of Cluny in France designated a 'Feast Day' for remembering and praying for all those who have died, and that celebration has continued to this time as 'All Souls Day';

 The Roman Catholic Church prays for the souls of the dead that their sins may be forgiven and they will go on to enter heaven and be in the presence of God.
-The Church of England believes that our sins are forgiven because of what Jesus did for us on the cross, so we enter into heaven immediately on death, so generally it does not pray for the dead but it does remember those who have died and gives thanks for them and their life.
-(Return to top)
+The Church of England believes that our sins are forgiven because of what Jesus did for us on the cross, so we enter into heaven immediately on death, so generally it does not pray for the dead but remembers those who have died and gives thanks for them and their life.

-In Dymock,we keep a Book of Remembrance on display in Dymock Church in which everyone's name is entered if their funeral was arranged through our churches or who had close ties with us.
-We send a personal invite to the relatives of everyone entered in the book to a special Service on the Saturday nearest All Souls Day to celebrate and remember them and their life.
-The Service includes a period of quiet to remember, but also joyful hymns to help us give thanks and to celebrate our departed love ones.
+In Dymock,we send a personal invitation to the relatives of everyone who ha died recently to come to a special Service on the Saturday nearest All Souls Day to celebrate and remember their relative and their life.
+The Service includes a period of quiet and a chance to light a candle to remember, and joyful hymns to help us give thanks to celebrate our departed love ones.

 Remembrance Sunday